 After my son went to sleep, I snuck out to our balcony and watched the fireworks from Hollywood Studios and noted that one very smart family was watching them from the hot tub at the pool.
 That’s on my bucket list for next time.

-Although we were guests of the Waldorf Astoria, these opinions are entirely my own.
+Although we were guests of the Waldorf Astoria on some visits and paying guests on others, these opinions are entirely my own.